Elshraby/DeepAerofoil/README.md

 * Drag coefficient (Cd)
 * Moment coefficient (Cm)

+### Whats New?
+Simplicity, only represented points instead of the picture and got more accurate results in terms of RMSE.
+It's often deceiving to go for the whole resources and overlooking the easier way to do it.
+In this project the same procedure was undertaked and much easier route too.
+Both Models predicted more accurae results.
+The sample was less though.

 ### Overview / Steps
 The general steps were followed as any other ML project:
 1. Collect and Prepare the Data.